KaGaSi/project/Common/03-CommonUtilities.md

 > `<options>`
 > > `-j`
 > > > specify that the `<input.vcf>` contains aggregates with joined
-> > > coordinates - DOES NOT SEEM TO BE WORKING CORRECTLY
+> > > coordinates

-\todo check implementation of `-j` option

-# MolDensity {#MolDensity}
+# DensityMolecules {#DensityMolecules}

-MolDensity works in similar way as the AggDensity, only instead of aggregates, the densities are calculated for specified molecule types.
+DensityMolecules works in similar way as the DensityAggregates, only instead of aggregates, the densities are calculated for specified molecule types.
 Care must be taken with beadtype names in various molecules types, because if one beadtype appears in more molecule types, the resulting density for that beadtype will be